 Lastly, there's Mick himself as Turner.
 Always an interesting screen presence, here Mick relishes the chance to play a darker, more genuinely Satanic version of himself, with black eye liner and a full mane of black hair making him seem always as if he's vanishing inside a giant wig coccoon, leaving only lips and eyes.
 According to Faithfull, Jagger really wasn't into Satanism and black magic per se, he just liked to pose in the clothes and do shamanic gyrations - which he was very good at (he'd have made an excellent shaman).
 Under the warlock-ish spell of Cammell however, Jagger lets loose into some terrifying and funny places.
-At one point just shaking a luminescent light rod through (via Roeg's editing trucks) Chazz's ear drums, to one of Jack ("The Lonely Surfer") Nitzsche's instrumental tracks (which Turner is supposed to have written), you get a sense of how truly sublime and mind-altering Mick's snake charmer dancing is.
-Later he even plays guitar and sings Robert Johnson's "Come on in my Kitchen," and if you never understood what Johnson's blues had to do with the devil, now you know - you can practically feel the dark forces stir from the Lovecraftian slumber at his power.
+At one point just shaking a luminescent light rod through (via Roeg's editing trucks) Chazz's ear drums, to one of Jack ("The Lonely Surfer") Nitzsche's instrumental tracks, you get a sense of how truly sublime and mind-altering Mick's snake charmer dancing is.
+Later he even plays guitar and sings Robert Johnson's "Come on in my Kitchen," and if you never understood what Johnson's blues had to do with the devil, now you know - you can practically feel the dark forces stir from their Lovecraftian slumber at his power.
 Mick may not be the devil, but he's a hell of a good recruiting officer.
 There's got to be some sinister reason he and Keith are still alive, kicking, and even in their withered shells, super sexy.
-And thank "god," then, PERFORMANCE is on DVD, alive, unedited, wild and still pulsing with something almost unknown in modern films, genuine subversion.
+And thank "god," then, PERFORMANCE is on DVD.
+It too is still alive, unedited, wild and still pulsing with something almost unknown in modern films, genuine subversion.
 Come in at your own invitation - after all, you're the only one there by the end.
 But isn't that how it's always been, Chaz?